 All qualifying teams must represent an ASCE Student Chapter and shall meet the requirements outlined in Exhibit 3 - Student Chapter and Participant Eligibility.
+Teams should feel free to email the C4 with any additional questions or clarifications on eligibility.

 4.0 SUBMISSION REQUIREMENTS AND DEADLINES